ECMWFCode4Earth/PolyShell/docs/index.md

 Installed
 ```

+!!! tip "Build from source"

-Alternatively, PolyShell can also be built from source using [maturin](https://www.maturin.rs/).
-See the guide [here].
+    PolyShell can also be built from source using [maturin](https://www.maturin.rs/).
+See the guide [here](./getting-started/installation.md).

 ---